joinpursuit/Pursuit-Core-iOS/mvc-view-lifecycle/protocols/README.md

 let john = Person(age: 39, occupation: "Apple Developer")
 let kim = Person(age: 35, occupation: "Data Scientist")
 print(john)
+// Person's age is 39 and their occupation is Apple Developer

 print(kim)
+// Person's age is 35 and their occupation is Data Scientist

 if john == kim { // Binary operator '==' cannot be applied to two 'Person' operands print("They're the same person")